 Advancements in information technology have transformed the role of libraries.
 As a result, libraries now face new difficulties, competitors, demands, and expectations.
 Libraries are rethinking services and information products to add value to their offerings and meet the evolving information demands of their users.
 This mission is unlikely to change in the near term.
 They seek to provide rapid access to digitized information and contain a wide range of information; a digital library is one in which collections are stored in digital formats (rather than print, microform, or other media) and are accessible via computers.
 Print books, the World Wide Web now hosts electronic versions of many print materials.
-Using electronic or digital content has several advantages of using electronic materials also allow the inclusion of multimedia elements like sound and video clips, which cannot be presented in print books.
+Using electronic or digital content has several advantages of using electronic or digital materials include their relative accessibility and flexibility in terms of time and space.
+Electronic materials also allow the inclusion of multimedia elements like sound and video clips, which cannot be presented in print books.
 These and other factors have contributed to growing acquisition rates of e-books and e-journals in academic libraries around the world.